Dog related PSPO 2024

 Full details are supplied in the Order along with maps to assist.

-Exemptions apply which mainly relate to those with poor dexterity or disability preventing them collecting dog poo, as well as enabling those with assistance dogs to access dog excluded areas, these are described in the Order.
+Exemptions apply which mainly relate to those with poor dexterity or disability preventing them from collecting dog poo, as well as enabling those with assistance dogs to access dog excluded areas, these are described in the Order.
 Additionally, some landowners have exempted their land from some or all of the restrictions.

 An Equality Impact Assessment was supplied for Cabinet and helped form the exemptions within the Order, to assist with enforcement and ensure signage was appropriate.